Looking for awesome Paleo travel foods?

 I keep at least one high protein snack in my purse for emergency situations, and there’s always a larger stash in my pantry for restocking.
 For scheduled trips, I plan ahead and stock up on all my favorites.

-Please note: Most of the foods listed below, namely those containing dried fruit, are not recommended as a regular part of a paleo / real food diet.
-Although dried fruits seem healthy, they’re actually very high in sugar content.
+Many of the foods listed below, namely those containing dried fruit, are not recommended as a regular part of a paleo or real food diet.

 At home I use dried fruits very minimally.
 I see travel as a special circumstance, though, and am totally fine with eating some dried fruits now and then in order to avoid more processed or grains-based alternatives.